jowharshamshiri/refac/docs/getting-started.md

 title: Getting Started
 ---

-# Getting Started with Refac Tools
+# Getting Started with Nomion

-This guide will help you get up and running with the Refac Tools suite quickly.
+This guide will help you get up and running with the Nomion tool suite quickly.
 Learn the core concepts and basic usage patterns for all four tools.

-## What are Refac Tools?
+## What is Nomion?

-Refac Tools is a suite of command-line utilities for developers and system administrators:
+Nomion is a suite of command-line utilities for developers and system administrators:

 - **refac**: Recursive string replacement in file names and contents
-- **scrap**: Local project trash folder for unwanted files
+- **scrap**: Local trash can for files you want to delete
 - **unscrap**: File restoration and undo operations
 - **verbump**: Automatic version management via git hooks